LucaCappelletti94/classyfire/README.md

     timeout = 10,
     # Time to wait between requests (in seconds)
     sleep = 5,
+    # What to do when the API returns an empty classification
+    behavior_on_empty_classification="retry-last",
     # Whether to show a loading bar when fetching
     # multiple classifications
     verbose = True